-The bulk of this website presents the official, filed NLRB documents and the documents directly supporting the charges.
-As voluminous as they are, they restrict themselves to content (and style) suitable for consideration by the NLRB.
+The bulk of this website presents the documents directly related to the NLRB case against Yale.
+As voluminous as they are, they restrict themselves to content (and style) suitable for consideration by the NLRB and are therefore framed in a labor-management context.
 This postscript in no way attempts to complete the overlong story of living the experiences clinically condensed in the NLRB charges.
-But it presents two items for context: One is a PDF of the critique of YCIAS, published by H. Salome in 1990, that was central in the free expression argument (and the ire it elicited).
-The other is a revealing, somewhat reflective, narrative by H. Salome, as if told to a friend — a friend, however, with only a passing interest and with little stomach for details.
+But it offers two items for context: One is a PDF of the critique of YCIAS published by H. Salome in 1990 that analyzes its problematic higher-level administrative practices.
+The other is a somewhat reflective narrative by H. Salome, as if told to a friend — a friend, however, with only a passing interest and with little stomach for details.

 - Informal Reflections (as if to a friend)